azurecitadel/azurecitadel/content/arc/servers/hack/manage.md

 ---
 title: "Management"
-description: "Use Azure Automanage to create a management baseline for the connected machines, enabling update management and inventory."
+description: "Use the preview Azure Automanage service to create a management baseline for the connected machines, enabling update management and inventory.
+Or use the services individually."
 layout: single
 draft: false
 menu: